 The bill amends Section 9.42 of the Texas Penal Code, which pertains to the use of deadly force in defense of property.
-It specifies that a person is justified in using deadly force to protect land or tangible, movable property if they would be justified in using force under Section 9.41.
-The bill also clarifies that the person must reasonably believe that deadly force is immediately necessary to prevent certain crimes, including arson, burglary, robbery, aggravated robbery, and theft, as well as to prevent a fleeing perpetrator from escaping with the property.
-Additionally, it introduces conditions under which a person may believe that the property cannot be protected or recovered by other means or that using non-deadly force would pose a substantial risk of death or serious bodily injury.
+Key changes include the replacement of gender-specific pronouns, changing "he" to "the person" for inclusivity.
+The bill clarifies that a person is justified in using deadly force to protect land or tangible property if they would be justified in using force under Section 9.41 and if they reasonably believe that such force is immediately necessary to prevent imminent crimes such as arson, burglary, robbery, or theft.
+Additionally, it specifies that the use of deadly force is justified if the person believes that the property cannot be protected by other means or that using non-deadly force would pose a substantial risk of death or serious bodily injury.

 Statutes affected: Introduced: Penal Code 9.42 (Penal Code 9)